atoma-network/atoma-docs/papers/whitepaper.md

 A drawback of our Sampling Consensus protocol faces compared to zkML is the fact that Sampling Consensus does not provide full privacy for model weights (indeed, a wide number of nodes on the network need to be able to access the model weights in order to run LLM inference on a given model).
 This can be widely mitigated by using TEEs, which then can enable full privacy for model weights and user data privacy.
 We believe, the use of TEEs combined with our Sampling Consensus protocol will lead to both full privacy and very high verifiability (even with Cross Validation Sampling Consensus).
 We will explore these synergies in a future paper.

 #### Comparison between opML and Sampling Consensus

+Contrary to zkML, OpML claims low computational overhead, with the caveat that opML may incur higher overhead during disputes.
+The zkML’s approach results in high computational overhead due to cryptographic processes.

+Sampling consensus also requires low computational overhead.
+Moreover, even when multiple nodes are required to process a request (both for simple and Cross Validation Sampling Consensus) the overhead is very low.
+This is because multi-node runs only require the Atoma on-chain logic to compare a few hashes.
+Only when the hashes do not match, we need to resolve a dispute, which may incur high overhead during arbitration (even though, in an environment with rational agents, arbitration never occurs).

+Moreover, following the ideas in the [work](https://arxiv.org/pdf/2308.02880) for Rollup validators, we can derive a Nash equilibrium for opML, however, our approach reflects a lower probability of undetected fraud lower than that of opML, assuming that a malicious actor can control at most 10% of the network total compute power.

 ### Application layer on top of the Atoma Network